- ORDERING/ SHIPPING -Where is my order?

 After your piece is completed, you will receive a notification with the tracking information.
 Please make sure you include a frequently used email address to receive the tracking information.
-If you do not receive it by the expected date check the tracking information as it may be available for pick-up at your local post office or Fed Ex location.
+If you do not receive it by the expected date check the tracking information as it may be available for pick-up at your local post office, Fed Ex or UPS location.

 How long will it take to get my order?

 Depending on the current production schedule, we may be able to complete rush orders.
 However, an additional fee may apply.
 You can also check in with my current stockists to see what they have on hand.
 Please email email@example.com if you have any questions regarding rush orders.